National Association of Social Workers- PA Chapter

 Registration - 5 pm Program- 5:30 - 7:30 pm 2 CEs Location: Elizabethtown College, Hoover Building Room 212 Parking - May park in lot next to building, street parking also available.

 Cost: Students - FREE - pre-registration required Members - $15 Non Members - $25

-Join us in strengthening the 3rd Annual Philly TBTN!!!!
+Join us in strengthening the 4th Annual Philly Take Back the Night!!!

 The speak out is open to men and women, straight or GLBTQ who are survivors of sexual assault and domestic violence; and their allies.
 This event is to be a safer place for those who need to speak about their experiences so they are not silent and not feeling alone.